HH-60W Combat Rescue Helicopter (CRH), United States of America

 CRH programme details

-In June 2014, the US Air Force awarded a $1.2bn engineering, manufacturing and development (EMD) contract to the Sikorsky-Lockheed Martin team to provide the next-generation combat rescue helicopter fleet.
+In June 2014, the USAF awarded a $1.2bn engineering, manufacturing and development (EMD) contract to the Sikorsky-Lockheed Martin team to provide the next-generation combat rescue helicopter fleet.
 The scope of the contract covers development and integration of the rescue mission systems, four helicopters, as well as seven aircrew and maintenance training systems.

 The contract also includes options for the production of 112 HH-60W helicopters.
 The Sikorsky-Lockheed Martin team will deliver the helicopters with most advanced capabilities to support all services in combat.

 The new combat rescue helicopter was officially named as the HH-60W by the USAF in November 2014.
-The preliminary design review (PDR) of HH-60W is scheduled for April 2016, whereas training systems PDR is expected in December 2016.
+The preliminary design review (PDR) of the HH-60W was completed in May 2016, whereas the vehicle critical design review (CDR) was concluded in September 2017.
+The training systems CDR is expected in September 2017.

 The USAF plans to conduct the first test flight of HH-60W CRH in 2019 for fielding an operational helicopter in 2021, while full-rate production is anticipated by 2023.